 Some people object when addiction is described as a disease, associating diseases with infections such as measles and influenza, but there are many kinds of diseases and medical conditions.
 Former US Surgeon General Vivek Murthy wrote that “addiction is a chronic neurological disorder … not a character flaw” that “we must approach with the same skill and compassion with which we approach heart disease, diabetes, and cancer,” as well as hypertension and asthma.

-Cognitive behavioral therapy is one of the most important and useful tools in substance abuse recovery.
-Cognitive behavioral therapy addresses the causes and teaches new coping skills to face a life without substance abuse one day at a time.
+Cognitive behavioral therapy is one of the most important and useful tools in substance use disorder recovery.
+Cognitive behavioral therapy addresses the causes and teaches new coping skills to face a life without substance use disorder one day at a time.

 What is Cognitive Behavioral Therapy?